 paf-media.co.uk 21 project The design team includes engineering firms Maffeis Engineering, ME Engineering and Rider Levett Bucknall.
 Christopher Lee, managing director at Populous for the EMEA region, expressed enthusiasm about the project: ‘We are thrilled to collaborate with Oualalou + Choi on this remarkable endeavour.
 The Grand Stade Hassan II will be an iconic venue for Morocco and for football, destined to become one of the world’s great stadia.’
 Tarik Oualalou, design principal and founding partner at Oualalou + Choi, noted: ‘The Grand Stade Hassan II is deeply rooted in Moroccan culture, blending traditional elements with contemporary design.
 It draws from the ancient and primordial figures of the Moussem, the tent and the garden, as well as Morocco’s topography and landscapes.
 This stadium represents Moroccan hospitality and a respect for nature.’
 François Clément, senior principal and president of Populous France, added: ‘The Grand Stade Hassan II will offer exceptional spaces and experiences for every fan and visitor.
 It embodies King Mohammed VI’s vision to advance Morocco’s football infrastructure and elevate the country’s standing in global sports architecture.’ www.oplusc.com www.populous.com The Stade Hassan II in Casablanca is set to become the largest football venue in the world A unique aluminium lattice forms the stadium's striking roof, supported by a ring of 32 stairways The stadium is positioned as a potential venue for FIFA World Cup 2030 The stadium will have a capacity of 115,000 people

-22 paf-media.co.uk interview ‘‘MY background is in sport.
-I was on the British rowing team for four years, and after that I went into personal training.
+22 paf-media.co.uk interview ‘‘My background is in sport.
+I was on the British rowing team for four years and after that I went into personal training.
 Once I had my children, I got interested in pelvic floor health and other aspects of women’s health, and realised most women didn’t know about their bodies.
-I met Bella through friends, and read about Emma in the Telegraph because she’d just launched this Women in Sport supplement and I thought she was very impressive and pioneering.
+I met Bella through friends, and read about Emma in the Telegraph because she had featured in a Women in Sport supplement, and I thought she was very impressive and pioneering.
 We started presenting on the menopause together and found we had a great response.
-We realised that you can be employed, educated and insured as a PE teacher, a CrossFit trainer, a yoga teacher or a director of sport – and basically be in charge of After receiving a MSc in health sciences from Bristol University, Baz Moffat won Silver in the 2008 World Rowing Cup.
+We realised that you can be employed, educated and insured as a PE teacher, a CrossFit trainer, a yoga teacher or a director of sport – and basically be in charge of hundreds of girls and women – and yet After receiving a MSc in health sciences from Bristol University, Baz Moffat won Silver in the 2008 World Rowing Cup.
 In 2021, she joined Dr Bella Smith and Dr Emma Ross to create The Well HQ, with a mission to educate the fitness industry in women’s health.
 This year the company announced their partnership with The Fitness Group, the UK’s leading fitness education training provider

-hundreds of girls and women – and no-one will ask if you’ve had any education about female health.
-If you look at participation rates of girls from the age of five, and injury rates in girls and women when they're doing sport, they're much higher than with boys and men, and this is because the workforce hasn’t been educated about female health.
+no-one will ask if you’ve had any education about female health.
+If you look at participation rates of girls from the age of five, they’re much lower when compared to boys, and this is because the workforce hasn’t been educated about female health.
 Yes, courses exist, but they are extra and it doesn’t matter if you don’t have that education.
-We are a CIMSPA-endorsed training provider, which is important because there Steven Dick: ‘We’ve been aware of The Well HQ for some time and their entry into the market.
+We are a CIMSPA-endorsed training provider, which is important because there are a lot of courses out there.
+Whilst others may also be evidence based, ours is written Steven Dick: ‘We’ve been aware of The Well HQ for some time and their entry into the market.
 The area of menopause is something our graduates ask about, in particular, so it made sense for us to partner with them.
 Women's health and pre- and post-natal has been a huge CPD for us for a number of years now for – it's about giving them the tools to support the sector under their business.
 Since we opened our first gym in 2015, we’ve seen a growing interest in education around women’s health and the menopause.
 The desire to gain specialist knowledge is increasing year on year, and continues to grow, from operators, as well those who are supporting the community and looking at where the demand is coming from.
-At the moment, we’re very much at Stage One of the partnership.
+At the moment, we’re very much at stage one of the partnership.
 We’re trying to get the message across to all of our current and previous learners, which amounts to tens of thousands in the industry, so they can top up their knowledge.
-For Stage Two, we’ll be having broader conversations about training and development across the UK, as well as the UAE and the Middle East where we’re expanding into and where training is needed.
+For stage two, we’ll be having broader conversations about training and development across the UK, as well as the UAE and the Middle East where we’re expanding into and where training is needed.
 A lot of operators have hundreds of people in their teams and these conversations will be looking at what skills are missing.
 So, I hope the menopause will be part of those packages, because I know from personal experience within gyms that a lot of trainers don't have that knowledge.
 I think there’s a huge shift towards wellness and people are becoming a lot more rounded in their approach.
 It’s much more of a holistic practice, which includes mindfulness and nutrition.
-It’s important that this sector is responding to that and ensuring that the trainers are equipped to support the sector and engage with the non-engaged, as well as the engaged.
+It’s important that this sector are responding to that and ensuring that the trainers are equipped to support the sector and engage with the non-engaged, as well as the engaged.
 There are so many people that are not active in the gym, so we need to make sure that trainers are okay with those people.
-The important thing is that we stay engaged – a cliché but true.’ www.thefitnessgrp.co.uk paf-media.co.uk 23 interview Steven Dick is the co-founder and director of The Fitness Group, which is the UK’s leading provider of personal training courses, offering entry-level fitness instructor courses and Level 3 PT courses to accredited CPD courses and internationally recognised qualifications ’ are a lot of courses out there, but ours is evidence-based.
-I think everybody should be able to help a menopausal woman, for instance, with exercise and create a programme which will massively benefit the quality of her life going forward.
-We might be looking at a woman in her 50s, who hasn’t exercised for a while and might not know how to squat, lunge or deadlift, so we need to be able to teach her that she's probably got pelvic floor issues because she may well have had children and low oestrogen levels.
+The important thing is that we stay engaged – a cliché but true.’ www.thefitnessgrp.co.uk paf-media.co.uk 23 interview Steven Dick is the co-founder and director of The Fitness Group, which is the UK’s leading provider of personal training courses, offering entry-level fitness instructor courses and Level 3 PT courses to accredited CPD courses and internationally recognised qualifications ’ by experts who have worked with menopausal women for decades and is mapped to a CIMSPA standard.
+This means working with girls and women, covering a whole host of topics, not just a couple which other courses don’t.
+I think everybody should be able to help a menopausal woman with exercise and create a programme which will benefit the quality of her life going forward.
+We might be looking at a woman in her 50s, who hasn’t exercised for a while and might not know how to squat, lunge or deadlift.
+So, we need to create an environment and rapport with her where she feels able to share with us about her menopausal symptoms.
+These could include some symptoms that she is embarrassed about, such as pelvic floor dysfunction.
 We also need to make sure that the personal trainer doesn't freak out and run for the hills because the word ‘menopause’ has been mentioned.
-There are some men who have never had a conversation about anything to do with women's health, so to expect them then to be able to handle this sort of thing in a professional setting is quite tricky.
-I would love every personal trainer just to be able to hold that hold that space, and then help women manage their symptoms.
-We might not be able to help, but I'm pretty sure that we can help with some of them.
+There will be some trainers who have never had a conversation at work about anything to do with women’s health.
+I would love every personal trainer to be able to hold that space and then help women manage their symptoms.
+We might not be able to help all of our clients, but we can help some and we can talk to many of them.
 We decided to partner with The Fitness Group because they wanted to take all this seriously.
 They've obviously got the products that they're selling, but they recognise there’s a gap when it comes to the personal training qualification.
-We’re the experts in this space so it makes a lot of sense to kind of partner up.
+We’re the experts in this space so it makes a lot of sense to partner up.
 At the moment, they are selling our courses as part of their personal training qualifications – and people get an option to buy our courses.
-But we're working together, having lots of conversations and just kind of building our relationship, so I hope it leads into something bigger in terms of incorporating female health into some of their qualifications.
+But we're working together, having lots of conversations and just building our relationship, so I hope it leads into something bigger in terms of incorporating female health into some of their qualifications.
 I’d love for women’s health education to be incorporated into personal training qualifications more quickly.
-The health and wellbeing space, as opposed to the aesthetic, is taking time to evolve.
-There are some pioneering pieces of work going in this space, and it’s a huge opportunity, but it’s not happening fast enough.’ www.thewell-hq.com ‘We also need to make sure that the personal trainer doesn't freak out and run for the hills because the word ‘menopause’ has been mentioned’
+There are some pioneering pieces of work going in this space, and it’s a huge opportunity, but it’s not happening fast enough. www.thewell-hq.com ‘We also need to make sure that the personal trainer doesn't freak out and run for the hills because the word ‘menopause’ has been mentioned’

 + essentials catalogue 2024/25... a winning combo..!
 ‘Best of both worlds’ comprehensive purchasing experience backed by...
 Fast... efficient... delivery..! for Commercial Leisure Facilities T: 01788 542777 E: sales@JPL.co.uk Totally Cordless and Maintenance Free.
 Ideal for Gyms, Leisure Centres, and Fitness Studios With a choice of magnetically operated or motorised blinds, our double glazed integral blind systems are suitable for both internal and external use.